thotheod/thotheod.github.io/_posts/2024-02-22-vscode-python-jupyter.markdown

 ### Export Notebook

-You can export any of the Jupyter Notbooks to either Html or PDF file, by hitting `Ctrl+Shift+P` and selecting _Jupyter: Export to...._.
+You can export any of the Jupyter Notebooks to either Html or PDF file, by hitting `Ctrl+Shift+P` and selecting _Jupyter: Export to...._.

 ### Execute Code in Interactive Window